a-bergman/DSI-Capstone/README.md

 # Conclusions

-Based off of a number of factors (metric scores, residual plots, and prediction distributions) we determined that we were better off choosing two models: one for interpretability and one for performance:
+We chose two models because based off of our metrics, residual plots, and prediction plots because of the types of models we used.
+Our best performing model was a random forest regressor, but because that is a black box method we felt the need to also select a model that we could interpret.
+For that reason, we chose a second model that we could interpret.
+We ended up choosing:

 - A random forest model with our engineered columns for performance